 Header images courtesy of Hong Kong Curling Academy (via Facebook)

 That is not to say it is not possible here at home.
 Within its capacity, Hong Kong brings winter sports to indoor ice and slopes.
 From skating, hockey, and curling at rinks, to skiing and snowboarding in simulation and virtual reality facilities, a wide range of experiences is right on our doorsteps.
-In a winter that has been perhaps colder—and more cooped up—than many are used to, keep an eye out for these places where you may have a taste of sports made for the season.
+Can’t travel to a wintry destination?
+Keep an eye out for these places in Hong Kong where you can have a taste of winter sports made for the season.

-The only rink on Hong Kong Island and the oldest in the city, Ice Palace has been a favourite haunt of skating lovers for over three decades.
-After a renovation that took the better half of the year, it finally reopened last November with a brand-new look and upgraded facilities.
-While retaining its old charm, Ice Palace now boasts self-serviced ticket and skate rental counters, as well as an activity room for stretching and other off-ice routines to accompany action in skates.
-The revamp also brings back the rink’s signature rink-side restaurant—visitors can now stop for a bite at &btR while still in your gear, before returning to the ice for leisure or to up your skills.
+As the only rink on Hong Kong Island and the oldest in the city, Ice Palace has been a favourite haunt of skating lovers for over three decades.
+After a renovation a few years ago, it reopened with a brand-new look and upgraded facilities.
+While retaining its old charm, Ice Palace now boasts self-serviced ticket and skate rental counters, as well as an activity room for stretching and other off-ice routines to accompany the action in skates.
+The revamp also brings back the rink’s signature rink-side restaurant—visitors can now stop for a bite at &BTR while still in their gear, before returning to the ice for leisure or to up their skills.

 Ice Palace, 1/F, Cityplaza, 18 Taikoo Shing Road, Taikoo Shing | (+852) 2844 8688

-Dragon Centre, and Sky Rink alongside its amusement arcade, are names deeply embedded in the collective memory of those who have lived in or frequented the Sham Shui Po area since 1994.
-With cheap all-day public skating sessions, 90s décor, and most iconic of all an indoor roller coaster that overlooks the rink, Sky Rink has just the right dash of nostalgia.
-Those who visit today may find the tracks at the ceiling no longer traversed due to safety concerns, but blades cross the ice still, under the careful tutelage of figure skating and ice hockey coaches alike.
+Dragon Centre, and Sky Rink alongside its amusement arcade, are deeply embedded in the collective memory of those who have frequented the Sham Shui Po area since 1994.
+With cheap all-day public skating sessions, 1990s décor, and an indoor rollercoaster that overlooks the rink, Sky Rink has just the right dash of nostalgia.
+Those who visit today may find the tracks near the ceiling no longer traversed due to safety concerns, but blades cross the ice still, under the careful tutelage of figure skating and ice hockey coaches alike.

 Sky Rink, 8/F, Dragon Centre, 37K Yen Chow Street, Sham Shui Po | (+852) 2307 9264